-Note: Approximately 8% of the above persons are of Hispanic or Latino origin.
+Note: Approximately 9% of the above persons are of Hispanic or Latino origin.

-Earning and keeping public trust is critical to the success of any police department and its effort to prevent and reduce crime.
+Earning and keeping public trust is critical to the success of any police department and its efforts to prevent and reduce crime.
 This report is one of many ways we hope to maintain your confidence in the Greensboro Police Department.

-Our second Annual Professional Standards Report provides you with a snapshot of how we view ourselves in some of the areas that can affect your trust.
-The report looks at all areas where we investigate ourselves, including complaints, uses of physical force, pursuits, forced entries into constitutionally protected areas, collisions and employee injuries.
+The 2013 Annual Professional Standards Report looks at all areas where we investigate ourselves, including complaints, uses of physical force, pursuits, forced entries into constitutionally protected areas, collisions and employee injuries.

-This degree of transparency gives you great insight into our department.
-By examining facets of police work that are inherently risky, you can judge how well we perform these functions.
-By looking at the data, you can access how we relate to people inside and outside of the department.
+The report should give you significant insight into our department.

+By examining facets of police work that are inherently risky.
+By looking at the data, you can assess how we relate to people inside and outside of the department.

-The information in this report also helps us improve training and policy - which, in turn, will help us better serve you.
-By understanding trends in behavior and activities, we work to reduce risk and complaints.
-For example, in response to last year's analysis of police traffic collisions, we modified our 2013 driver training to address low speed backing collisions.
-As a result of our review of last year's complaints, as well as our discussions and policy changes associated with the work of the Biased-Based Policing Committee, we are in the process of implementing a Community-Police Mediation Program as a voluntary alternative to the traditional complaint process.
-Additionally, in 2013, we have deployed body-worn video cameras to all field-based officers.
-Finally, the Department and members of our community are evaluating specialized training about implicit bias to best ensure a fair and impartial policing culture throughout the organization.
+Information in reports like this helps us improve training and policy to better serve you.
+By understanding trends, we work to reduce risk and complaints.
+For example, a review of 2011 complaints coupled with discussions and policy changes associated with the work of the Biased-Based Policing Committee, have resulted in a Community-Police Mediation Program as a voluntary alternative to the traditional complaint process.
+In 2013, we deployed body-worn video cameras to all field-based officers to improve the quality of police-community contacts and better help us assess facts associated with difficult interactions.
+Finally, the Department is scheduling specialized training related to understanding and managing implicit bias to best ensure a fair and impartial policing culture throughout the organization.